saketjha34/Python-Deep-Learning-Projects/Bone Fracture Classification(Multi Region)/readme.md

 ## Model Architecture

-The model is built using convolutional neural networks (CNNs) and leverages transfer learning from pre-trained networks such as ResNet and VGGNet.
+The model is built using convolutional neural networks as ResNet and AlexNet Built from scratch.
 The architecture details are available in the `model/` directory.

 ## Results